-Windows, external doors and joinery Repair Category 2 Notes Early single glazing was noted to be in poor and weathered condition with localised timber decay.
-Some windows would appear to be inoperable.
-We understand some are to be replaced in the near future by the current owner.
-We assume replacement windows and/or doors have been installed in line with relevant regulations and guidelines.
+Windows, external doors and joinery Repair Category 1 Notes Localised sections of rot were evident to timber fascias.
+We assume replacement windows and doors have been installed in line with relevant regulations and guidelines.
 We would point out that we have not tested all windows and doors.